lobster0113/Causal-Discovery-Python-Implement/readme.md

 # Causal Discovery Python Implementation

-Hi, there! 👋 I'm a student studying Causal Discovery, and I've created this page to share my implemented codes.
-All the codes here have been implemented by using only *numpy, scipy, pandas*, and *matplotlib*.
+Hi, there! 👋 I'm a student studying Causal Discovery, and this page is created to share my implemented codes.
+All the codes here are implemented by using only *numpy, scipy, pandas*, and *matplotlib*.

-While studying Causal Discovery, I found that there were few proper code implementation examples available online.
+While studying Causal Discovery, I found that there were few proper code implementation examples online.
 Most of the code online used pre-existing package, such as networkx, dowhy, cdt, etc., which made it difficult to understand how the underlying algorithm **really** worked.
-(There is also a way to view the package code, but it is usually too complicated to read. 😓) As a result, I decided to implement the code myself based on research papers and books.
+(There is also a way to read the package code, but it is usually too complicated. 😓) As a result, I decided to implement the code myself based on research papers and books.

-I've shared my code for the people who prefer to study while implementing the code themselves, rather than relying on pre-existing package.
-I recommend following the implementation procedure outlined below.
-I hope that my work will be helpful. 😁
+I share my code for the people who prefer to study while implementing the code themselves, rather than relying on pre-existing package.
+I recommend to follow **Implementation Procedure** below.
+I hope that my work will be helpful for you. 😁

 <br>